Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/08AboutTheAuthorsAndFacilitators/README.md

 <iframe src="https://www.youtube.com/embed/5H_0dMEv0N4" frameborder="0" allowfullscreen></iframe>

-I run a training programme in Bioinformatics at the Instituto Gulbenkian de Ciência, in Oeiras, PT since 1999.
+I run a training program in Bioinformatics at the Instituto Gulbenkian de Ciência, in Oeiras, PT since 1999.
 More than 5000 course participants in 19 years.
 Extending this activity with distance and e-learning, to better reach for 21st century learners.
 I am an advocate of Open Access, Open Data, Open Source and Open Science that takes any possible chance to put these causes through via training.
 I am conscious that this movement needs to scale-up and reach for non-scientists as well, so I am very interested in its amplification and diffusion.

 Open Science is an attitude that requires a large but feasible education step.
 Advocates like me need to join forces and make it happen every day.
 Training in Open Science is needed at a wide range of levels.
 To address the entry level, together with Rutger A.Vos, we prepared the free e-book "Open Science, Open Data, Open Source" in 2017 \([http://osodos.org](http://osodos.org)\).
 More advocacy and training to come.